 13:7 It bears all things, believes all things, hopes all things, endures all things.

 13:8 Love never ends.
 But as for prophecies, they will come to an end; as for tongues, they will cease; as for knowledge, it will come to an end.

 13:13 And now faith, hope, and love abide, these three; and the greatest of these is love.

 Love is also making time for those you love.
 Love is listening, not just hearing.
 Love is crying together and rejoicing together.
 Love is when two become one body and love each other as Christ loved His church.
-Todd Shupe, a retired LSU professor, encourages you to tell your loved ones that you love them and reinforce it with your actions.
+Every day tell your loved ones that you love them and reinforce it with your actions.